sodevious/paycheck-scraper/README.md

 _Because #taxes_

-	Disclaimer: anything found in the /sample folder is **fake** data!
+	Disclaimer: anything found in the /sample folder is FAKE data!
 It's there to show you that the script works.

 ### To use the sample